Creamy Mexican Avocado Salsa with Tomatillos Recipe

 Plus, give it extra points for the added benefit of being vegan and gluten-free.

-avocado salsa in a bowl next to half avocado and cilantro
+avocado salsa in a Mexican bowl next to half avocado and fresh cilantro

-This is the inspiration for the salsa I made when serving my tri-tip tacos during the first episode of The Great American Recipe.
+This is also the salsa I made when serving my tri-tip tacos during the first episode of The Great American Recipe.
 It made such an impression that Chef Graham Elliot came to me afterwards to find out what was in it.

 What is the difference between Avocado Salsa and Guacamole Salsa?